paradisebunny/daffodil/classes.md

 Fighters start with either Long Sword or Battle Axe (1d8 damage) and Bow with Chain Armor and Shield (AC15) or Two-Handed Sword (1d10) and Crossbow with Chain Armor (AC14).
 Fighters use the STR modifier to adjust their damage bonus for melee attacks.
 Fighters have no armor or weapon restrictions.
 Fighters get one attack per level each round against foes of 1 Hit Die (HD) or fewer.
 Fighters also get +1 on all _Saving Throws_ except vs. spells.
 # The Faithful
-A devout servant of their deity who bears weapons in their name.
+Devout servants of their faith who bear weapons in its name.

 **_Hit Dice_**: 1d6 per level
 **_Saving Throw_**: 15, +2 vs paralysis or poison